irudachirath/E-commerce_platform_doc/README.md

 ### Customer Functionalities

-- Shopping: The platform provide Customers to browse all the products, filter product by some attributes and add products to the cart if they wish to purchase.
+- Shopping: The platform provide Customers to browse all the products and add products to the cart if they wish to purchase.
 - Order management: The platform allows Customers to place orders, manage their payments and also manage delivery method.
-- Analytics: The platform provides a variety of reports to customers.
-They can get full detailed report of their order history and also user can get details of each order
+- Analytics: The platform provides users a full detailed report of their order history.

 ### Admin Functionalities

-- Product management: The platform allows Admins to create and manage products, including their variants, categories, and inventory.
 - Analytics: The platform provides a variety of reports to help administrators to track the performance of their e-commerce business like sales report.

 <br>